25prabhu10/notes/docs/Languages/HTML/HTML.md

 ### Details Disclosure

-The `<details>` HTML element creates a disclosure widget in which information is visible only when the widget is toggled into an _"open"_ state.
+The `<details>` HTML element creates a disclosure widget in which information is visible only when the widget is toggled into an _"open"_ state

-- A summary or label must be provided using the `<summary>` element.
+- A summary or label must be provided using the `<summary>` element
+- The contents of the `<details>` element are hidden by default, but can be shown when the user clicks on the summary

 _Example:_